-PRINCIPLE 2 (cont'd) Members and Officers Working Together to Achieve a Common Purpose with Clearly Defined Functions and Roles Supporting Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 2.4 Make a senior officer (section 95 officer) responsible to the Authority for ensuring appropriate advice is given on all financial matters, for keeping proper financial records and accounts and for maintaining effective systems of internal financial control.
+NCIPLE 2 nt'd) Members and Office ers W Norking Together to Achieve a Common Purpose with Clearly Defined Functions and Roles Supportir ng Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 2.4 Make a senior officer (section 95 officer) responsible to the Authority for ensuring appropriate advice is given on all financial matters, for keeping proper financial records and accounts and for maintaining effective systems of internal financial control.
 Director of Corporate Services appointed S.95 officer.
 S.95 officer job description.
 Accounts in compliance with statutory and professional reporting standards.
 Annual Report of Chief Internal Auditor.
 Job descriptions of treasurer to Boards.
 Unqualified External Audit certificates.
 Annual Governance Statement.
 4 N 2.5 Make a senior officer (usually the monitoring officer) responsible to the Authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with.
 Monitoring officer in place.
 Schemes of delegation, standing orders and financial regulations.
 Internal and External audit reports highlighting breaches in Standing Orders or Financial Regulations.
-4 Z 3 Authority, its pa onships between the artners and the public at each know what to ther.
+4 N 3 Authority, its pa ionships between the artners and the public at each know what to ther.
 3.1 Develop protocols to ensure effective communication between members and officers in their respective roles.
 Protocols developed, implemented and reviewed as required.
 Guidance to members/officers on outside bodies.
 4 N · 3.2 Ensure that an established scheme for remuneration of members and officers and an effective structure for managing the process are in place.
 Scheme for member remuneration and allowances.
 Pay and grading structure.
 Process for establishing and grading posts.
 4 N 3.3 Ensure that effective mechanisms exist to monitor service delivery.
 Key performance indicators and comparators.
 Quarterly performance reports to Committee.
 On-line Performance Management System.
 Annual report by Department on service performance.
 Scrutiny Committee.
 Service Level Agreements with partners.
 Service Agreement with Leisure and Culture Dundee.
 Management Agreements.
 Contractual Agreements.
 4 N

-PRINCIPLE 2 (cont'd) Members and Off icers Worl king Together to Achieve a Co mmon Purpose with Clearly Defined Functions a and Roles Supporti local code should reflect the irements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 3.4 Ensure that the Authority's vision, corporate plans, priorities and targets are developed, through robust mechanisms, and in consultation with the local community and other key stakeholders and that they are clearly articulated and disseminated.
-Consultation with general public and specific stakeholders.
-Service Planning and Performance Guidelines.
+PRINCIPLE 2 (cont'd) Mambare and Officare Working Logathar to Achiava a Common Purpose with Claarly Datingd Functions and Roles Support Supporting Principle local code should reflect the irements for local authorities Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 3.4 vision, corporate plans, priorities and targets are developed, through robust mechanisms, and in consultation with the local community and other key stakeholders and that they are clearly articulated and disseminated.
 Local Community Plans.
 Equality Action Groups and Dundee Equality Partnership.
 Guidance from Individual Partnership Bodies.
 Dundee Partnership Plan.
 Local Community Partnerships and Plans.
 4 N 3.5 When working in partnership ensure that members are clear about their roles and responsibilities both individually and collectively in relation to the partnership and the Authority.
-Councillor's Code of Conduct.
 Service Level Agreements and Management Agreements.
 Memoranda of Understanding.
 Guidance on roles and responsibilities.
-Service Agreements.
-Contractual Agreements.
 4 N 3.6 When working in partnership: ensure that there is clarity about the legal status of the partnership.
 Ensure that representatives of organisations both understand and make clear to all other partners the extent of their Authority to bind their organisation to partner decisions.
-Definition of roles.
 Statements of funding sources.
-4 N
+Protocols e.g. Waterfront, V&A. Service Level Agreements and Management 4 N